howardck/BezierBlobs/README.md

 **0.DeltaWing.GIF**

 Here's an extremely simple `SuperEllipse` with 6 vertices.
 The odd-numbered vertices are shown in red, the even-numbered ones in blue.
 Just because.
-The markers for each vertex move in and out along their normals (or orthogonals if you like the fancier term).
+The markers for each vertex move in and out along their normals (or orthogonals, if you prefer the fancier term).

 <img align="center" src="_GIFs/0.DeltaWing.gif" width="700">